ClickAndMortar/docker/vue-storefront/proxy/README.md

 For every `GET` request, this proxy does the following:

+* If requested URI is a static asset, skip and default to proxying VSF
+* Remove unnecessary Query String params from request URI (ie. `utm_` ones) to increase cache-hit ratio
-* Fetch cache version from VSF (if not already cached, cache in Redis otherwise)
+* Fetch cache version from VSF (if not already cached, cache in Redis for 60 seconds otherwise)
 * Fetch full page cache from Redis
   * If available, return it (including headers)
   * If not available, default to proxying VSF (which will then cache the page in Redis)